tpoisot/ms_proba_networks/ms/maintext.md

 ### Species with no outgoing links

 Estimating the number of species with no outgoing links (successors) can be useful when predicting whether, *e.g.*, predators will go extinct.
+Alternatively, when prior information about traits are available, this can allows predicting the invasion success of a species in a novel community.
 A species has no successors if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability

 \begin{equation}
 \prod_j (1-A_{ij}).